rhel-labs/instruqt/tuned/03-custom-tuned/assignment.md

 timelimit: 1
 ---

-Before we start, let's take a look at what tuned profiles are available to install in case there is a better option for our Microsoft SQL Server:
+Before we start, let's take a look at what tuned profiles are available to install in case there is a better option for Microsoft SQL Server:

 ```bash
 dnf list tuned-profiles*